fibjs/fib-rollup/README.md

 Just get javascript API document in [rollupjs.org] later, before that, there're some issues you should notice.

-fibjs not support all plugin of rollup(including those popular plugin such as [rollup-plugin-node-resolve]).
-You can alway run rollup with your own plugin, just like `fib-rollup`'s internal plugin "rollup-plugin-fibjs-resolve"(exported as 'fibjsResolve'), we also provide some [API](#API) to run existed rollup-plugin-\* packages.
+fibjs doesn't support all plugins of rollup(including those popular plugins such as [rollup-plugin-node-resolve]) because they use some nodejs APIs that fibjs haven't been compatible with yet.

+You can alway run rollup, and write your own plugin, just like `fib-rollup`'s internal plugin "rollup-plugin-fibjs-resolve"(exported as 'fibjsResolve').

+We also provide some [API](#API) to run existed rollup-plugin-\* packages.
 See details about `vbox` and `getCustomizedVBox` in [API](#API) Section.

 ## Usage